joluj/openapi-experiments/apps/demo-server/README.md

 <u>Why fix linter errors?</u>:
 The generator tries to import `import { HttpFile } from '../http/http';`, but this file does not exist.
 We can solve this by either creating a dummy file or remove the unused import by fixing all eslint problems.
 All existing eslint problems like "Unexpected empty constructor" must be disabled for this directory.

+## Create OpenApi Models

+You can create an OpenApi definition for this server by running `nx run demo-server:openapi:generate`.
+The setup also supports watch mode (i.e. always build models when the server configuration changes) with `nx run demo-server:serve:openapi`.